ADEMOLA200/com.unity.cloud.gltfast/Packages/com.unity.cloud.gltfast.tests/Assets~/Unity/ColorSpace/README.md

 - BaseColorFactor * Vertex Colors
 - Vertex Colors * BaseColorTexture

+And one for checking emission:

+- EmissiveFactor * EmissiveTexture

 The colors are crafted in a way that they are not gray (have a color), but when multiplied correctly in linear space result in a perfect mid-grey.

 There are variants for PBR Metallic/Roughness and Unlit shaders.